 The original inhabitants of this area were the Oor-dal-kalla people, the family group of Yellagonga, a prominent Aboriginal elder highly regarded in Nyoongar culture.
 It is from the Oor-dal-kalla people that Joondalup derives its name.
 The Nyoongar word is Doondalup and it means ‘the lake that glistens’.

 Prior to European settlement Lake Joondalup provided a rich supply of food as well as inspiration for Nyoongar spiritual and ritual beliefs and practices, embodied in the ‘Dreaming’.
 The Dreaming recounts the myths and origins of life and explains the affinity Aboriginal people have with the land (Brittain 1990).
-See Joondalup Mooro Boodjar for further information on Nyoongar Dreaming.
+For further information on Nyoongar Dreaming view the Joondalup Mooro Boodjar e-book.

 European settlement saw the establishment of market gardens, piggeries, poultry farms and vineyards near and around Lake Joondalup.
 The coastal suburbs were small holiday spots where families would go to fish and swim during the summer.
 Infrastructure and roads within the region were limited.